September 2, 2015

 By BoxLife Team

-You’ll often hear athletes and coaches talk about their ‘relationship’ with CrossFit.
-It’s likely you’ve used that term before as well.
+We each have our own ‘relationship’ with CrossFit.
 Trying to explain this relationship to an outsider can be tricky.
-After all, it’s far more than just a fitness program—it’s a sport, a community and a lifestyle.
+After all, it’s far more than just a fitness program—it’s a sport, a community, and a lifestyle.
 And as is the case with any relationship, there are ups and there are downs.
 So when times get tough, step back and reflect on these 10 tips to make sure your relationship with CrossFit is a happy one.

 1. Get involved with the community